 As previously announced, we are undertaking several initiatives to improve the profitability of the Luverne Facility.
-Specifically, we are adapting and optimizing the Luverne Facility's energy and equipment infrastructure to use lower amounts of lower fossil-based energy sources to lower the carbon intensity score of our products and decrease our production costs.
-We are also installing a process, the Shockwave Process, to fractionate corn to enable more feed and food products to be sold from the Luverne Facility that should increase revenues and profitability at the Luverne Facility.
-The Shockwave Process is expected to be operational during the first half of 2019.
+Specifically, we are adapting and optimizing the Luverne Facility's energy and equipment infrastructure to use lower amounts of fossil-based energy sources to lower the carbon intensity score of our products and decrease our production costs.
+We have installed a process, the Shockwave Process, to fractionate corn to enable more feed and food products to be sold from the Luverne Facility that should increase revenues and profitability at the Luverne Facility.
+The Shockwave Process is operational and is being optimized.
+We expect that we should see the economic benefit from the value-added products in the second half of 2019.
 In addition, we are currently evaluating the implementation of one or more of the following systems or technologies to further lower our use of fossil-based energy sources at the Luverne Facility: combined heat and power systems; manure biogas, wind power and certain other expansion and energy reduction technologies.
-We expect that by approximately the end of 2020 we will have completed certain projects at our Luverne Facility to improve the carbon intensity score of our products that will increase the value of our ethanol and related products and that should translate into increased revenues for us as a result of the credits associated with our renewable fuels under LCFS and/or RFS.
+We expect that by approximately the end of 2020 we will have completed certain projects at our Luverne Facility to lower the carbon intensity score of our products leading to an increase in the value of our ethanol and related products that should translate into increased revenues for us as a result of the credits associated with our renewable fuels under LCFS and/or RFS.
 We expect this 'de-carbonization' process will benefit future production expansions at the Luverne Facility if implemented.

 As previously disclosed, during 2017, we hired a third-party engineering firm to test the structural integrity of two of our three carbon steel production fermentation vessels.
 The results of the testing indicate that one of these fermentation vessels had at least one more year of life before needing repair, and the other one had approximately two months of life remaining.
 In April 2019, we had an inspection done on a third carbon steel fermenter.
 Based on this inspection, we decided to retire this fermenter and use one of the recently repaired fermenters.
 Besides these three carbon steel production fermenters, we have two stainless steel production fermenters.
+We currently have enough production fermenters for producing ethanol.

-Recently, we decided to repair two of the carbon steel fermentation vessels.
-Repairs are expected to be completed by the second quarter of 2019, at an estimated cost of approximately \$0.6 million.
+We repaired two of the carbon steel fermentation vessels during the three months ended June 30, 2019.
+Repairs were completed for the original estimated cost of approximately \$0.6 million.
 After the repairs, the estimated useful life of the vessels is expected to be twenty-years.